bibanon/bibanon/Encyclopedia/History/People/Admins/Shii.md

 ## Shii's Personal Wiki (DOWN)

 > *As of 2013, Shii has deleted/disabled his wiki.
-A partial(?) archive can be found here: <http://archive.is/shii.org>*
+The Bibliotheca Anonoma has released complete archive  here: <https://github.com/bibanon/everything-shii-knows>

 Shii's wiki, called ["Everything Shii Knows"](http://shii.org/knows/), was one of the first major personal wikis in existence.
 It was created in his disgust with the decisions Wikipedia had to make in a choice between editing anarchy and bureaucratic uselessness.
 He suggested that people should instead make their own personal wikis, which could then be synced together; an idea we adopted when basing the Bibliotheca Anonoma on a git-based wiki.